JexieWren/wordpress-buffalo/build-a-scalable-react-admin-interface-with-wordpress-as-your-headless-cms.md

-# Crafting a Modular React Admin Dashboard Using WordPress as a Headless CMS
+# Build a Scalable React Admin Interface with WordPress as Your Headless CMS

 When I embarked on my journey as a web developer many years ago, the idea of creating custom administrative interfaces felt like a monumental challenge.
 Designing modular, reusable components appeared to be a skill reserved for seasoned engineers working in large agencies.